 - Get at least three offers for your policy.

 - There are many viatical associations with member companies.
 Several of these associations offer informative websites and a listing of their member companies.
-An example of such association is Viatical Life Settlement Association of America.
-Their website is www.viatical.org.
+Examples of such association are LISA, Viatical Web, NAIC, and FINRA.

-- Check with the New York State Department of Insurance and the Better Business Bureau for information on complaints filed against the each of the companies that you are considering.
+- Check with the New York State Department of Financial Services and the Better Business Bureau for information on complaints filed against the each of the companies that you are considering.